 What is Account Level Reserve Amazon?

 An account level reserve on Amazon is a portion of your funds that Amazon holds back to cover potential customer refunds, chargebacks, or other claims that might arise in the future.
-This reserve is essentially a safety net for Amazon, ensuring that sellers can fulfill their obligations to customers even in the event of disputes.
-Think of it as an emergency fund that protects both you and Amazon.
+This reserve acts as a safety net for Amazon, ensuring sellers can fulfill obligations even in case of disputes — protecting both you and the platform.

 Why Does Amazon Use an Account Level Reserve?